-To mark an item as a favorite, select it and click in the top right.
+To mark an item as a favorite, select it, then click in the item’s details and choose Add to Favorites.
 Or drag items onto Favorites in the sidebar.

-To create a tag, edit an item, enter the name of the tag in the tag field, and click Save.
+To add a tag, edit an item, enter the name of the tag in the tag field, and click Save.
 Your tags automatically appear in the sidebar.

-You can use vaults in 1Password to organize your items and share them with others.
+Every item in 1Password is stored in a vault.
+You can use vaults to organize your items and share them with others.
 If you have multiple 1Password accounts, each account has its own vaults.